What does it mean to be “Certified Free-From™” by Kitchens with Confidence?

 What is KwC’s policy on Gluten-Free?

-According to the FDA, foods may be labeled “gluten-free” if the food is either inherently gluten free or does not contain an ingredient that is a gluten-containing grain such as barley or spelt wheat; derived from a gluten-containing grain that has not been processed to remove gluten, such as wheat flour; or derived from a gluten-containing grain that has been processed to remove gluten, such as wheat starch if the use of that ingredient results in the presence of 20 parts per million (ppm) or more gluten in the food.
-KwC requires all clients that are certified gluten-free to adhere to the definition of gluten-free set forth by the FDA and food cannot contain more than 10 ppm.
+According to the FDA, foods may be labeled “gluten-free” if the food is either inherently gluten free or does not contain an ingredient that is a gluten-containing grain, such as barley or spelt wheat; derived from a gluten-containing grain that has not been processed to remove gluten, such as wheat flour; or derived from a gluten-containing grain that has been processed to remove gluten, such as wheat starch, if the use of that ingredient results in the presence of 20 parts per million (ppm) or more gluten in the food.
+KwC requires all clients that are certified gluten-free to adhere to the definition of gluten-free set forth by the FDA; gluten-free foods cannot contain more than 10 ppm.

 I have a dedicated space and have successfully completed an audit through Kitchens with Confidence.
 How can I display my efforts?